AdobeDocs/developers-animatesdk-docs/Frame_object/frame19.md

 #### Description

-Property; a Boolean value that specifies whether the tweened element scales to the size of the object in the following keyframe, increasing its size with each frame in the tween (true), or doesn’t scale (false).
+Property; a Boolean value that specifies whether the tweened element scales to the size of the object in the following keyframe, increasing its size with each frame in the tween (true), or doesnâ€™t scale (false).

 #### Example